Robert Fellowes, Baron Fellowes: Career

 Fellowes left his position in February 1999 to return to private banking, his retirement having been announced implicitly on 1 June 1998 when his successor Robin Janvrin was named.
 He was created a life peer on 12 July 1999 taking the title Baron Fellowes, of Shotesham in the County of Norfolk in the Queen's Birthday Honours List.
 He sat as a crossbench peer until his retirement on 10 February 2022.

 Lord Fellowes was introduced to the House of Lords and took his seat formally on 26 October 1999.
-According to reports from the House of Lords, Lord Fellowes remains technically a member of the Royal Household.
+Lord Fellowes remained technically a member of the royal household, having been appointed an extra equerry to the Queen following his retirement.
+He served as secretary and registrar of the Order of Merit from 2003 to 2022.